 Photo credit: Thierry Aime

 Victoria Stanton works with live action, human interaction, video, film, photo, drawing,and writing.
 Continually exploring within this diversity of media, while the outward results of her practice may manifest in a multiplicity of forms,performance is the unifying central focus and invariable core of her research.

-Stanton’s time-based work includes performance for stage,performance for the camera, infiltrating actions in public spaces,collaborative interventions, and one-on-one encounters in intimate contexts.Whether participatory, durational, textual, or audio-visual, her work is an investigation into the ability (and the desire) to hold a space, to appropriate and disrupt the quotidian, to create spontaneous intimacy, to tread vulnerability.Investing a performative presence and consciousness within multiple spaces/times, she continuously underscore the complex aspects of “transaction”and the possibility for transformation.
+Over the years, Stanton’s time-based oeuvre has included performance for stage,performance for the camera, infiltrating actions in public spaces,collaborative interventions, and one-on-one encounters in intimate contexts.Whether participatory, durational, textual, or audio-visual, her work is an investigation into the ability (and the desire) to hold a space, to apprehend/interrupt the quotidian, to consensually create intimacy, to tread vulnerability.Investing a performative presence and consciousness within multiple spaces/times, she continuously underscore the complex aspects of “transaction”and the possibility for transformation.

 Relational aesthetics (social practice and the gift economy), human geography (the performance of place), expanded architecture (how bodies and the built environment intersect), and expanded performative analysis (the agency that we,further, bring to the performance of self/collective in everyday life), are therefore the lenses through which this work is carried out.
 Asking such questions as: What consciousness do we bring to the places that we occupy?
 How do places inhabit us?
-How do we interact with the surrounding environment—and further still, with others who we may encounter there?
-In a mindful occupation of successive sites, Stanton continues to initiate various ongoing series of accompanied quests, interpersonal transactions that consciously situate themselves in relation to both “the other” (as we each become the other to one(an)other) and to the context in which we find ourselves.
-Occurring both within and without the art-frame, the goal is to activate these sites by introducing a performative element via a relational exchange – collaboratively working toward expanding a moment in time while collapsing an already diminishing space between the artist/audience and art/life.
+How do we interact with the surrounding environment—and further still, with others who we may encounter there?—this practice of curated, emergent co-creation carves out time to be together in meaningful ways, inviting interpersonal transactions that consciously situate themselves in relation to both “the other” (as we each become the other to one(an)other) and to the context in which we find ourselves.
+This collaboratively working-toward expanding a moment in time collapses an already diminishing space between the artist/audience and art/life.